circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

   ![Enable dynamic config in the UI]({{ site.baseurl }}/assets/img/docs/dynamic-config-enable.png)

 5. While the steps above will make the feature available, your static `config.yml` will continue to work as normal.
 This feature will **not** be used until you add the `setup` key with a value of `true` to that `config.yml`.
-  Adding the key `setup: true` to the top level of your parent configuration file (in the `.circleci/` directory) will designate that `config.yml` as a `setup workflow` configuration.
+  Adding the key `setup: true` to the top level of your parent configuration file (in the `.circleci/` directory) will designate that `config.yml` as a setup configuration.
-6. At the end of the `setup workflow`, a `continue` job from the [`continuation` orb](https://circleci.com/developer/orbs/orb/circleci/continuation) must be called. **NOTE:** This does not apply if you desire to conditionally execute workflows or steps based on **updates to specified files**, as described in the [Configuration Cookbook]({{ site.baseurl }}/2.0/configuration-cookbook/?section=examples-and-guides#execute-specific-workflows-or-steps-based-on-which-files-are-modified) example.
+6. At the end of the `setup` workflow, a `continue` job from the [`continuation` orb](https://circleci.com/developer/orbs/orb/circleci/continuation) must be called. **NOTE:** This does _not_ apply if you want to conditionally execute workflows or steps based on **updates to specified files**, as described in the [Configuration Cookbook]({{ site.baseurl }}/2.0/configuration-cookbook/?section=examples-and-guides#execute-specific-workflows-or-steps-based-on-which-files-are-modified) example.

 ## How dynamic config works
 {: #how-dynamic-config-works }

-CircleCI's dynamic configuration feature uses a `setup workflow` configuration.
-A `setup workflow` can contain jobs that `setup` children pipelines through computed pipeline parameters, or by generating follow-up pipelines via pre-existing scripts.
+CircleCI's dynamic configuration feature uses a setup workflow.
+A setup workflow can contain jobs that set up children pipelines through computed pipeline parameters, or by generating follow-up pipelines via pre-existing scripts.
 These computed pipeline parameters and/or generated `config.yml` files can then be passed into an additional `config.yml` that potentially exists in outside directories.

 Behind the scenes, the continuation configuration is implemented as a call to a public pipeline continuation API.
-This API accepts a _continuation_ key, which is a secret, unique-per-pipeline key, that is automatically injected into the environment of jobs executed as part of a setup workflow.
+This API accepts a continuation key, which is a secret, unique-per-pipeline key, that is automatically injected into the environment of jobs executed as part of a setup workflow.
 It also accepts a configuration string, as well as a set of pipeline parameters.

 Note that:
-- the setup phase requires `version: 2.1` or higher,
+- The setup phase requires `version: 2.1` or higher.
-- a pipeline can only be continued once,
+- A pipeline can only be continued once (i.e. a pipeline cannot be continued with another setup configuration).
-- a pipeline can only be continued within six hours of its creation,
+- A pipeline can only be continued within six hours of its creation.
-- a pipeline cannot be continued with another setup configuration,
-- there can only be one workflow in the setup configuration,
+- The setup configuration can only include one workflow.
-- pipeline parameters submitted at continuation time cannot overlap with pipeline parameters submitted at trigger time,
+- Pipeline parameters submitted at continuation time cannot overlap with pipeline parameters submitted at trigger (i.e. setup) time.
-- pipeline parameters declared in the setup configuration must also be declared in the continuation configuration, and can be used at continuation time
+- Pipeline parameters declared in the setup configuration must also be declared in the continuation configuration.
+These parameters can be used at continuation time.

-For a basic example on how to use `setup workflows` for dynamic configuration generation, see the [Configuration Cookbook]({{ site.baseurl }}/2.0/configuration-cookbook/?section=examples-and-guides#dynamic-configuration).
+For a basic example on how to use setup workflows for dynamic configuration generation, see the [Configuration Cookbook]({{ site.baseurl }}/2.0/configuration-cookbook/?section=examples-and-guides#dynamic-configuration).

 ## Dynamic configuration FAQs
 {: #dynamic-config-faqs }